ellysh/bash-programming-from-scratch/manuscript/BashShell/file-system.md

 | `C:` | `/c` | `ntfs` | `binary,noacl,posix=0,user,noumount,auto` |
 | `Z:` | `/z` | `hgfs` | `binary,noacl,posix=0,user,noumount,auto` |

-Table 2-2 can confuse Windows users.
-The `C:/msys64` directory is mounted as the root path in the Unix environment.
-Then the C and Z disks are mounted into the root at the paths `/c` and `/z`.
-From the Unix environment's point of view, drive C is available at the Windows path `C:/msys64/c`.
-But in the Windows file system, there is a reversed relationship.
-There `C:/msys64` is a subdirectory of disk C.
+Table 2-2 confuses most Windows users.
+MSYS2 mounts `C:/msys64` as the root directory.
+Then it mounts the C and Z disks into the root.
+Their mount points are `/c` and `/z`.
+It means that you can access the C drive via the `C:/msys64/c` Windows path in the Unix environment.
+However, `C:/msys64` is the subdirectory of disk C in the Windows file system.
+We got a contradiction.

-In the Unix environment, this contradiction is not a problem.
-The `/c` path is the mount point.
-It exists only in the Unix environment.
+Actually, there is no contradiction.
+The `/c` path is the mount point that exists only in the Unix environment.
 It does not exist in the Windows file system.
-You can imagine that the `/c` directory in MSYS2 is a [shortcut](https://en.wikipedia.org/wiki/Shortcut_(computing)) to drive C.
+Therefore, Windows knows nothing about the `C:/msys64/c` path.
+It is just invalid if you try to open it via Explorer.
+You can imagine the mount point `/c` as the [shortcut](https://en.wikipedia.org/wiki/Shortcut_(computing)) to drive C that exists in the MSYS2 environment only.

 The output of the `mount` utility took up a lot of screen space.
-Press Ctrl+L to clear the terminal window.
+You can clear the terminal window by the Ctrl+L keystroke.

-It happens that a running command takes a long time to execute or hangs.
-Press Ctrl+C to interrupt its execution.
+Another useful keystroke is Ctrl+C. It interrupts the currently running command.
+Use it if the command hangs or you want to stop it.

 #### cd

-We know the current directory.
+We have got everything about the current directory.
 Now we can change it.
-For example, we are looking for the Bash documentation.
-Let's check the system directory `/usr`.
-Installed applications keep their files there.
-There is a built-in command `cd` for changing the directory.
-Launch it in this way:
+Suppose that you are looking for the Bash documentation.
+You can find it in the `/usr` system directory.
+Installed applications stores their non-executable files there.
+Call the `cd` command to go to the `/usr` path.
+Do it this way:
 {line-numbers: false, format: Bash}
 ```
 cd /usr
 ```

-Don't forget about autocompletion.
-It works for both the command name and its parameters.
-Just type `cd /u` and press the Tab key.
-Bash will automatically add the directory name `usr`.
+Do not forget about autocompletion.
+It works for both command and its parameters.
+Just type "cd /u" and press the Tab key.
+Bash adds the directory name `usr` automatically.
 Figure 2-12 shows the result of the command.

 {caption: "Figure 2-12.
 The result of the `cd` command"}
 ![cd result](images/BashShell/cd-command.png)

 The `cd` command does not output anything if it succeeds.
-The only effect is changing the current directory.
-Run the command and check the output before the command prompt.
-The current directory is `/usr` now.
+It changes the current directory and that is it.
+You can read the new path in the line above the command prompt.
+This line shows the `/usr` path after our `cd` call.

 The `cd` command accepts both absolute and relative paths.
 Relative paths are shorter and faster to type.
 That is why they are used often for file system navigation.